zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 }
 ```

-It works similar to `create` action: once `handleDelete` method is being invoked, two actions, `deleteRelation` and `deleteInvoice`, implemented within `SunshineProvider.ts` are performed.
-Sunshine API requires this order of those requests as we at first have to detach the relation and then we can remove Custom Object record.
+It works similar to `create` action.
+Once the `handleDelete` method is invoked, two actions, `deleteRelation` and `deleteInvoice` are implemented in the **SunshineProvider.ts** file.
+Requests to the Custom Objects API are made in this order to first detach the relationship, then remove the Custom Object record.

-**deleteRelation** & **deleteInvoice**
+**deleteRelation and deleteInvoice**
 ```js
 export const deleteRelation = (
   client: Client | undefined,